hyperledger-cacti/cacti/docs/docs/external/getting-started/test-network/setup-local-docker.md

 ## Corda Components

-Using the sequence of instructions below, you can start a Corda network and run an application Cordapp on it.
-You can also run an interoperation Cordapp, a relay and a _driver_ acting on behalf of the network.
+Using the sequence of instructions below, you can start a Corda network and run an application CorDapp on it.
+You can also run an interoperation CorDapp, a relay and a _driver_ acting on behalf of the network.
 You can initialize the network's vault with access control policies, foreign networks' security groups (i.e., membership providers' certificate chains), and some sample state values that can be shared during subsequent interoperation flows.

-### Interoperation Cordapp
+### Interoperation CorDapp

-The interoperation Cordapp is deployed to run as part of any Corda application flow that involves cross-network interoperation.
+The interoperation CorDapp is deployed to run as part of any Corda application flow that involves cross-network interoperation.

-Build the interoperation Cordapp as follows:
+Build the interoperation CorDapp as follows:
 - Navigate to the `core/network/corda-interop-app` folder.
 - Run the following to create the JAR files on which other Corda network components will depend on:
   ```bash